berkeceylan/Gunnleif-Vault/401/CS408/Telnet.md

 ### Historical Context:
 - Telnet is the oldest Internet application.
 - First published version RFC 97.
-	- First Cut at a Proposed Telnet Protocol"
+	- First Cut at a Proposed Telnet Protocol
 - Final form RFC 854 and RFC 855.
 - It's an application-level protocol designed by Jon Postel.
 ### Properties